Coenzyme Q10: benefits, dosage, contraindications

 Médicaments

-Combined with alkylating agents, antioxidants such as coenzyme Q10 may block the anticancer action of chemotherapy that works by causing oxidative stress in the tumor cell.
-The clinical effect of this interaction is still not well understood.
+When combined with alkylating agents, antioxidants such as coenzyme Q10 may block the anticancer action of chemotherapy that works by causing oxidative stress in tumor cells.
+The clinical effect of this interaction is still poorly understood.

 Antihypertensives: moderate interaction

-When combined with antihypertensive drugs, coenzyme Q10 may further lower blood pressure.
+When combined with antihypertensive medications, coenzyme Q10 can further lower blood pressure.
 It should be used with caution.
-Among the antihypertensives that potentiate this effect are: captopril (Capoten), enalapril (Vasotec), losartan (Cozaar), furosemide (Lasix), hydrochlorothiazide (HydroDiuril).
+Antihypertensives that may potentiate the effect include: captopril (Capoten), enalapril (Vasotec), lozartan (Cozzar), furosemide (Lasix), hydrochlorothiazide (HydroDivril).

 Warfarin: moderate interaction

-Repeated use of coenzyme Q10 in patients treated with warfarin may reduce the anticoagulant effects of the latter.
-However, clinical research suggests that CoQ10 may not significantly decrease the effect of warfarin in a subject with a stable INR (International Normalized Ratio: describes the effectiveness of anticoagulant therapy from the vitamin K antagonist family).
+Repeated use of coenzyme Q10 in patients treated with warfarin can reduce warfarin's anticoagulant effects.
+However, clinical research suggests that CoQ10 may not significantly reduce warfarin's effect in a subject with a stable INR (International Normalized Ratio: describes the effectiveness of anticoagulant treatment with vitamin K antagonists).

 Statins: moderate interaction

-HMG CoA reductase inhibitors may reduce serum levels of coenzyme Q10.
+HMG-CoA reductase inhibitors can reduce serum levels of coenzyme Q10.
 They block the synthesis of mevalonic acid, which is a precursor of coenzyme Q10.
 The effect of statins on coenzyme Q10 appears to be dose-related.

 Plantes ou autres actifs